Every major OS maker misread Intel's docs. Now their kernels can be hijacked or crashed

 POP SS caused the exception to be deferred.

 Operating system designers didn't expect this.
-They read Intel's x86-64 manuals thinking the handler starts in an uninterruptable state.
-But now there's a debug exception to deal with while very early inside the interrupt handler.
+They read Intel's x86-64 manuals, and concluded the handler starts in an uninterruptable state.
+But now there's an unexpected debug exception to deal with while very early inside the interrupt handler.

 This confuses the heck out of the kernel, causing it to, in certain circumstances, rely on data controlled by un-privileged user software, as explained by the flaw's discoverers Nick Peterson of Everdox Tech, and Nemanja Mulasmajic of triplefault.io, in their technical explanation (PDF):